-‘Jack Frost’ is one of the most impressive new perennials of recent years.
+Jack Frost is one of the most impressive new perennials of recent years.
 The heart-shaped, shimmering silvered leaves with their neat green veins are topped in spring with dancing forget-me-not-blue flowers.
-Happy in shade in any reasonable soil, and tolerant of dry shade once established, it also smothers weeds and makes a fine container specimen.
+Similar to the 51 Plants That Don't Need A Lot Of Sun To Thrive, these flowers are happy in shade in any reasonable soil and tolerant of dry shade once established.
+They also smother weeds and work well in a container garden.

-For sheer drama, it’s tough to beat one of the large-flowered coneflowers.
-‘Ruby Giant’ has flowers 4 inches across that open reddish pink and mature to silvery pink—each with that rounded red-and-honey central cone.
-The stems on this butterfly magnet branch well so that each plant features an impressive display.
+For sheer drama, it’s tough to beat one of the large coneflowers.
+Ruby Giant has flowers 4-inches across that open reddish pink and mature to silvery pink, each completed with a rounded red-and-honey central cone.
+The stems on this butterfly magnet branch out so well that each plant features an impressive display.

 The Bleeding Heart is an intriguing perennial, with the arching growth of its succulent stems and pendant pink-and-white flowers.
 It may get damaged by late frosts but will always recover.
 Also look out for the lovely pure white form.